Hard Times

 7. Critique of Utilitarianism: Dickens criticizes the philosophy of utilitarianism, which emphasizes the greatest good for the greatest number, often at the expense of individual happiness and morality.

 > "There was a library in Coketown, to which general access was easy.
 Mr. Gradgrind greatly tormented his mind about what the people read in this library: a point whereon little rivers of tabular statements periodically flowed into the howling ocean of tabular statements, which no diver ever got to any depth in and came up sane."
-(Ch Viii, p 43)
+(Ch VIII, p 43)

 By exploring these themes, Dickens creates a powerful critique of his society while also offering hope for positive change through compassion and imagination.